Kernix13/markdown-cheatsheet/README.md

   <dd>A quick source for making your readme files look great!</dd>
 </dl>
 ```
 Pertaining to spacers in between sections, I am experimenting with 8-16px high PNG files with a gradient.
-I have one of those in my Beginner Git Commands.
+I have one of those in my *Beginner Git Commands* repo.
 I want to make one with the gradient colors used for dark and light mode here on GitHub.

 Also, let's look at the small font-size for H5 and H6 tags (Markdown version).
 Where/when would using these be useful?